jmbaker15/csci361-project/README.md

 *	CSCI 361
 *	4/30/15
 *	Mini-Project
+*
 *********************************************************

+this readme is a work in progress

 FTPServer.java

-	This is the server side of the the application, this houses the *hardcoded* user names and passwords. the user for this example is "jmbaker", the password is "8442".
+	This is the server side of the the application, this houses the *hardcoded* user names and passwords.
+	the user for this example is "jmbaker", the password is "8442".
 	This code also contains all of the commands needed to navigate about the server